 The Ambulatory Surgery Center at UT Health Austin celebrates two years of outpatient surgery excellence

-This September marks the two-year anniversary of the Ambulatory Surgery Center (ASC), an outpatient surgical facility at UT Health Austin.
+September 2022 marks the two-year anniversary of the Ambulatory Surgery Center (ASC), an outpatient surgical facility at UT Health Austin.

 Dr. Wolf says that before the ASC opened, many doctors were sending patients to an inpatient hospital for outpatient procedures.
 “Based on the needs of the patient, inpatient hospitals, which have cost structures that support a range of very intensive medical specialties, are not always the optimal choice.
 Because our Ambulatory Surgery Center was custom-designed to support specific types of procedures, we can offer a convenient, high-quality, and cost effective option for patients who need that type of care.”